 Also, play sand, despite the name, isn’t necessarily ideal for “playing” since it doesn’t hold its shape well.
 So, if your beardie is looking to dig in their substrate, you can pretty much forget about play sand holding up.

-I recommend avoiding this as a substrate since many kinds of wood are toxic for bearded dragons.
+However, I recommend avoiding this as a substrate since most kinds of wood are toxic for bearded dragons.

 Also, just as with any other loose particle substrate, there is still the risk of parasites being left behind from urine and feces.